 (6) Each local government that appoints a person as an authorised officer under subregulation (5) must issue to the officer a certificate, badge or identity card identifying the officer as a person authorised to issue infringement notices.

-(7) A certificate of authority given to a person under the Public Health Act 2016 section 30 has effect for the purposes of subregulation (4) or (6), whichever is relevant, if it meets the requirement in the subregulation.
+(7) A local government may delegate a power or duty conferred or imposed on it by this regulation to the chief executive officer of the local government.

 (8) For the purposes of the Criminal Procedure Act 2004 Part 2 —

 (a) the prescribed form of an infringement notice is set out in Schedule 2; and